romaingd/ICLR_2018/04-Wu-2018-Training_and_inference_with_integers_in_DNN.md

 #### Gradient computation and accumulation

-* DoReFa-Net : quantized gradients to low-bitwidth floats with discrete states in the backward pass.
+* DoReFa-Net : gradients quantized to low-bitwidth floats with discrete states in the backward pass.

 * TernGrad : ternary-valued gradients to reduce the overhead of gradient synchronization in distributed training.

-* However both works use float32 weights during training, and ignore the quantization of batch normalization.
+* However both studies use float32 weights during training, and ignore the quantization of batch normalization.